Recording Train Sound Effects Japan & Subway Sound Effects in Japan

 Timelapse Umeda Train Station!

 I kept all beeping sounds and announcement in the recording for the purpose of archiving these sounds like a sound survey.
 Kind like “London Sound Survey”.

 All that I heard, most of the time, is the sound of the tires on the street.
 Where are the engines?
-Electric cars and hybrids are the most common cars in Japan and that makes a huge impact.
+I felt like electric cars and hybrids are the most common cars in Japan and that makes a huge impact on the soundscape.
+Everything is just a little bit quieter.
 Trucks are still loud :)!

 Going at 3 am in the morning to a train station in Tokyo?
 No problem and nothing to worry about.
 3 am in a train station in Berlin?
 Different story.

 Japanese are one of the most punctual people he had ever worked with.
 They could, he imagined, put the Germans to shame in their high expectation for timeliness. – Vann Chow

 Download Train Sound Effects Japan & Subway Sound Effects Japan On Bandcamp

 Click on “Download” then type in “0” or any price you want.
 Choose “WAV” and not mp3 for the high-quality files.
 If you have already access to the “Complete Library”, this album is in the Bandcamp Category “Japans Train & Subway Sounds”.

 NOTE: If you can’t see the media player down below make sure to turn off your adblocker or use a different browser and please don’t use a Download Manager.

 Category: Sounds Of Japan, Trains, Crowds & Public Places, Type: Train Sound Effects Japan Specs: 25 files • 24 bit / 96 kHz • 2.0 GB Duration: 35 min Equipment: Zoom H6, DPA 4060, Soundman Binaural Microphones Delivery: Instant Bandcamp download License types: standard license, royalty-free & license-free license